 If you took snowboard lessons or followed QuickRide system, chances are that you have already ridden on switch – with your opposite leg forward.
 Being able to ride switch is necessary if you want to progress to freestyle snowboarding as even some basic tricks like 180 end in the switch position.

 Freeride refers to riding your snowboard in free terrain – it can be a nearby terrain outside the groomed tracks in your local resort, further areas you have to hike to, or extreme terrain in the mountains.

 Freeride snowboarding is mostly associated with riding powder.
 It’s one of the best feelings you can have on snowboard closely related to snowboarding roots in surfing.

 For powder riding, it’s crucial that the nose of your snowboard stays on the top of the snow.
 Depending on your snowboard, this can be easier or harder to achieve.

-The easiest way is to ride on a powder specific snowboard with wide rocker nose which naturally stays on the top of the snow and narrow, short tail which sinks down.
-If you have a twin snowboard you need to weight over your tail more which typically leads to bigger back leg burn.
+The easiest way is to ride on a powder specific snowboard with wide rocker nose which naturally stays on the top of the snow and a narrow, short tail which sinks down.
+If you have a twin snowboard, you need to weight over your tail more, which typically leads to bigger back leg burn.

 The best way to start with powder riding is during powder days in resorts, as sometimes there is powder directly on tracks or the nearby terrain is relatively safe for practicing your first powder runs (beware: this doesn’t apply for trees, see below)

 Once you progress to a certain level, you can try more advanced forms of freeriding in backcountry.
-Backcountry areas can sometimes be reached from the resorts but often they require a serious hike.
+You can sometimes reach backcountry areas from the resorts, but they often require a serious hike.
 Splitboards are popular for this purpose.
 Commercial services like cat- and heli skiing are also available.

-Safety is a huge concern when it comes to freeriding because of the risk of avalanches, tree wells, hitting trees or falling down in the exposed terrain.
+Safety is an enormous concern in freeriding because of the risk of avalanches, tree wells, hitting trees or falling down in the exposed terrain.

 Tree wells are especially dangerous even for beginners because they can form in the trees in the resort.